MohamedSherifAbdelsamiea/tnb/README.md

 To create a network instance, invoke the state machine located at Createnetworkinstance-xxxxx.
 Provide the following JSON input:
 {
 "Id": "<network package id>",
-"Name": "<desired name for network instance>"
+"name": "<desired name for network instance>"
 }
 The input parameters are:
 - "Id" - The ID of the network package to use for the instance
-- "Name" - A name to identify the new network instance For example:
+- "name" - A name to identify the new network instance For example:
 {
 "Id": "np-0983abdef5566789",
-"Name": "MyNetworkInstance"
+"name": "MyNetworkInstance"
 }

 This will invoke the state machine to create a new network instance using the provided network package and name